The Perfect 3 Day Taipei Itinerary

 Longshan Temple

-During your 3 days in Taipei, you'll want to make sure you pay a visit to Longshan (also called Lungshan), a Chinese folk temple.
+During your 3 days in Taipei, you won't want to miss Longshan (also called Lungshan), a Chinese folk temple.
 The beautiful temple was built in 1738 by settlers from Fujian.

-Even if you don't belong to these religions, it's worth visiting the temple just to enjoy the architecture and decor.
+Even if you don't belong to these religions, visiting the temple is worth enjoying the architecture and decor.
 Designed in a traditional Chinese style, the interior and exterior feature intricate details and various colors.

 Lungshan means Dragon Mountain, and this name is shown in the design with two large dragons adorning the temple's roof.
-The temple also contains altars that have been dedicated to Chinese Gods and other deities from each religion.
+The temple also contains altars dedicated to Chinese Gods and other deities from each religion.

 Huaxi Street Night Market (Snake Alley)